 FAQ

-Q: Do Xero Shoes meet the ASTM F2413-18 safety standards required for workplace environments?
+Do Xero Shoes meet the ASTM F2413-18 safety standards required for workplace environments?

-A: Yes, Xero Shoes’ Work Series, including the Aurora Work and Denver WP Safety models, are fully compliant with ASTM F2413-18 standards.
+Yes, Xero Shoes’ Work Series, including the Aurora Work and Denver WP Safety models, fully complies with ASTM F2413-18 standards.
 These models feature composite toe cap technology, which provides 75 ft-lbs of impact resistance, equivalent to traditional steel toe boots.
 The design ensures workplace safety while maintaining the lightweight and flexible characteristics of barefoot shoes, offering the protection of a tank with the comfort of a sports car.

-Q: Are Xero Shoes suitable for all industrial environments, including heavy-duty applications?
+Are Xero Shoes suitable for all industrial environments, including heavy-duty applications?